 Keeping a healthy smile is pretty straight forward: brush twice a day, use mouthwash and floss daily, chew sugar-free gum between meals and keep your regularly scheduled dental checkups at least twice a year.
 Taking measures to quit habits like smoking and chewing tobacco, and drinking alcohol in excess, will also significantly improve oral health.
 Now keeping the air clean, that’s a whole different matter.

 The Clean Air Act was designed for reducing air quality related health conditions and premature death, and was put into force in 1970.
 Denver legislators continue to work on reducing air pollution by addressing commuter traffic with a Mobility Action Plan which includes increasing mass transit.
 Up to 40% of the air pollution is a result of the growing oil and gas production industry in the state, which is something that lawmakers are looking to address as well.

 You can do your part by using mass transit, riding your bike, or car-pooling.
 Visit Denver’s Way2Go for options to help make Denver and your own mouth healthier.

 If you live in the Denver, or the surrounding areas, and are concerned about the impact of pollution on your oral health, or if you have other reasons to be concerned about the health of your mouth, contact PERFECT TEETH today.
-Find a PERFECT TEETH dental office in Colorado, or call us at 844-717-9588 to get scheduled today.
+Find a PERFECT TEETH dental office in Colorado.